PSALOxford/psaloxford.github.io/_pages/work-with-us.md

 <h2 class="category">Consulting and Expert Advice</h2>
 </div>

 Professor Morstyn and members of PSAL offer consulting and expert advice to industry, government, and regulatory bodies on power systems and electricity markets.
-Engagements can range from short technical engagements to sustained advisory roles.
+This can range from short technical engagements to sustained advisory roles.
 Please <a href="mailto:thomas.morstyn@eng.ox.ac.uk?subject=Consulting / Expert Advice Enquiry: ">contact us</a> to discuss your needs.

 <!-- Consulting in the Following Areas --->